agentmorris/MegaDetector/megadetector.md

 ## MegaDetector versions

-In this section, we provide download links for lots of MegaDetector versions.
+In this section, we provide information about lots of MegaDetector versions.
 Unless you have a very esoteric scenario, you want MegaDetector v5, and you can ignore all the other MegaDetector versions.
 The rest of this section, after the MDv5 download links, is more like a mini-MegaDetector-museum than part of the User Guide.

+In any script or function that takes a model name, you can always say "default" or "megadetector", in which case you'll always get the model that the MegaDetector developers consider to be the most accurate model available.
+But you can also specify the "short name" for any of the models listed below.

 ### MegaDetector v5.0, 2022.06.15

+#### Short names

+* MDv5a
+* MDv5a

 #### Release notes